DextroMarketing/Dextromarketingreplit/replit.md

 # Overview

 Dextro Marketing is a specialized digital marketing agency website focused exclusively on construction and home improvement businesses.
-The application is built as a full-stack web platform that helps contractors dominate local search results and convert more estimates into signed contracts.
-The site features construction-specific design elements, local SEO optimization, emergency service capture systems, and lead generation tools tailored for contractors, plumbers, roofers, and home improvement professionals.
+The application is built as a full-stack web platform that helps contractors automate their business processes and convert more estimates into signed contracts.
+The site features construction-specific design elements, AI automation systems, emergency service capture systems, and lead generation tools tailored for contractors, plumbers, roofers, and home improvement professionals.

 # User Preferences